czyzby/gdx-lml/README.md

 ```
 Currently supported LibGDX version is **1.7.2**.

-Note that `gdx-lml-vis 1.5.1.8.0` will support `1.0.0` VisUI version and is currently on hold.
-If you want to use the lastest features, try `1.5.1.8.0-SNAPSHOT`.
+Note that `gdx-lml-vis 1.5.1.9.2` will support `1.0.0` VisUI version and is currently on hold.
+If you want to use the newest features, try `1.5.1.9.2-SNAPSHOT`.

 GWT module:
 ```